0xDBFB7/covidinator/electronics/simple_fdtd/fdtd_PCB_extensions/README.md

 Each pad on the board gets a Port object and a corresponding voltage source in SPICE, with a new unique net name.

+It should be noted that flaport/fdtd uses different units.

 # class LumpedComponent(object):
 # """